 Social organizations that are not required to register or have had their registration requirement waived may be subject to lesser requirements, involving an application but perhaps not the other documents required of enterprises (Notice Article 6 and Appendix 2).
-Other Chinese institutions receiving funds are subject to most of the more detailed requirements listed under Article 5, but not, it appears, the notarization requirement for the donation agreement, or the overseas organization's registration certificate (Notice Article 8).
+Other Chinese institutions receiving funds are subject to most of the more detailed requirements listed under Article 5, but not, it appears to some local experts, the notarization requirement for the donation agreement, or the overseas organization's registration certificate (Notice Article 8).

-Religious organizations accepting funds at the level of 1 million renminbi (RMB, the Chinese currency) (approximately USD 162,800) or above must obtain permission from the State Administration for Religious Affairs (for national-level religious groups) and from the relevant provincial government (for local religious groups and sites) (Notice Article 8).
+Religious organizations accepting funds of 1 million renminbi (RMB, the Chinese currency) (approximately USD 162,800) or more must obtain permission from the State Administration for Religious Affairs (for national-level religious groups) and from the relevant provincial government (for local religious groups and sites) (Notice Article 8).

-There has been a great deal of concern among NPOs, especially informal NPOs that are unregistered or registered as businesses, that this regulation would make it difficult or even impossible to get their funding from overseas organizations.
+There was a great deal of concern among NPOs, especially informal NPOs that were unregistered or registered as businesses, that the Notice’s new regulations would make it difficult or even impossible to get funding from overseas organizations.
 Many informal NPOs, in particular, rely heavily on overseas funding.
-However, discussions with a number of informal NPOs in China suggest that while the new regulations have created more difficulties and red tape in securing and using overseas funds, it has generally not prevented NPOs from obtaining overseas funds transferred to their bank accounts.
+However, discussions with a number of informal NPOs in China suggest that while the Notice created more difficulties and red tape in securing and using overseas funds, it has generally not prevented NPOs from obtaining overseas funds transferred to their bank accounts.
 Implementation of the Notice regulations also appears to be inconsistent.
 Some NPOs have experienced significant hurdles and have been required to produce more paperwork.
 In a few cases, NPOs have been unable to get foreign funds from their bank accounts.
 At the same time, however, many other NPOs have experienced no problems—a fact which suggests that somebanks may not be aware of the relevant rules, orthey may not be as strict on implementation.